HuiGong-dev/blog_source/content/posts/RESTful-API-Auth-REACT.md

 - Learn how to create RESTful API from scratch
 - Learn OAuth 2.0 (perhaps also JWT)
-- Learn REACT basic
+- Learn React basics
-- Dive into React and build (at least one) full-stack React App
+- Dive into React and build (at least one)  MERN Stack App

 Other than that I also want to learn more about web3 concepts.
 I’ll update my progress here.
 Hopefully I will finish building a few more fun projects at the end of this semester.